Is options trading risky?

 Conclusion (Is Options Trading Risky?)

-If you're looking to make consistent profits in the stock market, then selling option premium is the ONLY strategy that is statistically proven.
+If you're looking to make consistent profits in the stock market, then selling option premium is the best strategy for you.

-By selling options, you're turning yourself into an insurance company or acting like a casino.
+By selling options, you're turning yourself into an insurance company and acting like a casino.

 You can optimize your returns and minimize losses by being disciplined and patient (and by not trading too large or being greedy).

-By learning to be disciplined and optimizing your opening trades, almost all of your trades will be profitable.
+By learning to be disciplined and optimizing your opening trades, almost all of your trades can be profitable.